 Specifically, Taronga Training Institute students may not without prior approval from the TTI Manager:

-- Seek to sell or derive a profit from any imagery taken at the zoos. - · Commercially exploit the imagery in any way. - Send or distribute images to any third parties or external agencies. - Post imagery on networking or other websites (e.g. Facebook) that is not in accordance with the Taronga Social Media Policy.
+- Seek to sell or derive a profit from any imagery taken at the zoos. - Commercially exploit the imagery in any way. - Send or distribute images to any third parties or external agencies.